osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

             // portability, it is RECOMMENDED that this is in UTC.
             "timestamp": "2010-02-07T07:07:58Z",

-            // OPTIONAL.
+            // REQUIRED.
 The user ID.
-For anonymous objects a uid MUST NOT
+For anonymous objects the uid MUST be
-            // be present.
-For non-anonymous objects a uid MUST be present "uid": 1234,
+            // null.
+For non-anonymous objects a uid MUST be present.
+            "uid": 1234,

-            // OPTIONAL.
+            // REQUIRED.
 The user name.
-For anonymous objects a user name
+For anonymous objects the user name
-            // MUST NOT be present.
-For non-anonymous objects a user name
+            // MUST be null.
+For non-anonymous objects a user name MUST be
-            // MUST be present
+            // present.
             "user": "AnEditor",

             // REQUIRED.
 The tags of the object.
 Untagged objects have no tags